 Donna believes that digital literacy is a core competency, and students need to develop this alongside their numeracy and literacy.
 She uses the Python language to develop computational thinking in her students and runs a lunch time club that teaches students to program and problem solve, in training for the Australian Informatics Competition.
+For any teachers trying to find a source for teaching the Digital Technologies Curriculum, she recommends that you look at the resources on GROK learning.

 As an author of the Essential Mathematics textbooks for Year 11 and 12 students she brings a unique perspective on what real life every day mathematics looks like for students.
 The Essential Mathematics is a course for students who are not looking at studying at university.
 They learn to use the mathematical thinking processes to solve real world problems.
 Utilising her students mobile phone use she has created MzB MATHS ESSENTIAL on SNAPCHAT.
 This enables students to follow her mathematical story, learning some of the content skills they require in a platform that they are familiar with.